Tuesday, October 8, 2024

 Web Launch 2: What Would Female Fetuses Say?

 I've never seen anything like this new launch.
-I have no idea who Miriam is in real life, but I'd love to meet her and congratulate her for birthing a site that embodies the feminine genius to near perfection.
+I have only had limited email interactons with Miriam to congratulate her for birthing a site that embodies the feminine genius to near perfection.
 She seems to channel Mary the mother of God's heroic love and compassion.

 Miriam is a thirty something Connecticut mom who experienced much trauma, but like so many strong women has rebounded and wants to help others navigate their own trauma and the brain fog it can produce.